sandrokeil/yubikey-full-disk-encryption-secure-boot-uefi/book/arch/07-yubikey-login.md

 Next step is to set the current user to require the YubiKey for logon with the following commands:

+> You have to do this for each YubiKey due initial challenge.
+Remember to touch the device if necessary.

 ```
 mkdir $HOME/.yubico
 ykpamcfg -2 -v